The London Eye & a Thames Cruise

-I hate ferris wheels and the London Eye looked no different to me.
+I hate Ferris wheels and the London Eye looked no different to me.
 So I literally dreaded having to take my life in my hands and go for a whirl on the London Eye.
 I was soothed by the fact that we could go on the giant wheel and then take a lovely cruise down the Thames.
-I was also rather concerned with the cost of the trip on the London Eye at around £25 each that was near enough to $35 Canadian dollars each no less.
+I was also rather concerned with the London Eye cost at around £30.00 or if you can buy online the cost is £27.00

-I also found a great deal on a two for one deal with MBNA Thames Clipper Cruise Roamer that allowed us to cruise up and down the Thames hopping off when and where we wanted.
-The Days Out site has a ton of places to visit with coupons, from restaurants, to bars to cafes, The Tower of London, London Zoo and a great deal more.
-It is the perfect way to travel into London on a budget.
+I also found a great deal on a two for one deal with Uber Boat by Thames Clippers that allowed us to cruise up and down the Thames hopping off when and where we wanted.
+The Days Out site has a ton of places to visit with coupons, from restaurants to bars to cafes, The Tower of London, London Zoo and a great deal more.
+It is the perfect way to travel to London on a budget.

 London Eye Tips and Information